 This site sponsored by the International Boreal Conservation Campaign (IBCC).
-Initiated nearly 20 years ago by The Pew Charitable Trusts, IBCC is a collaborative, multi-faceted initiative that includes the Pew Charitable Trusts, Ducks Unlimited Incorporated, Ducks Unlimited Canada, Indigenous Leadership Initiative, Resources Legacy Fund, Canadian Parks and Wilderness Society, Wildlands League, Boreal Songbird Initiative.
+Initiated nearly 20 years ago, IBCC is a collaborative, multi-faceted initiative that includes the Indigenous Leadership Initiative, Ducks Unlimited Incorporated, Ducks Unlimited Canada, the Pew Charitable Trusts, Resources Legacy Fund, Canadian Parks and Wilderness Society, Wildlands League, and Boreal Songbird Initiative.
 The campaign also works directly with dozens of First Nations and collaborates with other Indigenous and environmental NGOs, and organizational and individual partners.

 IBCC’s shared vision for the future of boreal forests is embodied in the Boreal Forest Conservation Framework, a science-based approach to sustaining the Canadian Boreal Forest through conservation and responsible economic development.
 The framework proposes that at least half of Canada’s Boreal Forest will be safeguarded to sustain nature in a network of parks, refuges and other protected areas and the remainder should be developed carefully, using state-of-the-art stewardship practices.